-Now, when I say ‘budget-friendly’ I mean that in theory Family Income Benefit is likely to be the cheapest option of the three, BUT, as with other types of Life Insurance, a lot of it depends on you!
-Your premiums will depend on factors such as your health and lifestyle – so an overweight smoker will find it a lot more expensive than a kale-smoothie-sipping gym bunny.
+Now, when I say ‘budget-friendly’ I mean that in theory Family Income Benefit is likely to be the cheapest option of the three, BUT,as with other types of Life Insurance, a lot of it depends on you!

 The short answer here is; anyone who wants to leave a regular income for their family when they die.